Jitendarkumara/TestingPurposecode/README.md

-To Develop CCL application according to system resolution .
-I need to exchange monitor and I have been got Approval from the side to @Sumit Kumar Sharma sir .
+To develop the CCL application according to the system resolution, I need to replace the monitor.
+I have already received approval from @Sumit Kumar Sharma sir.

-Kindly approve from your side so that we can proceed.
+Kindly approve it from your side as well so that we can proceed.